-Plenty of Propane
+Loss of Propane Pressure

 Do not move your propane tanks inside your RV living space.
 Even a tiny leak at the valve or other connection, can kill you while you’re sleeping at night, especially when you’re talking about the larger #20 or #30 pound tanks.
 The smaller 1 gallon canisters are fine to use indoors.